 Make Plans for Taking the ACT or SAT

-Here are some steps you can take to make the most of the time you have available no matter what year your student is in, regarding standardized testing.
+Here are some steps regarding standardized testing that you can take to make the most of the time you have available no matter what year your student is in:

 1. If you are like most families your student didn’t prepare for their PSAT, which is fine.
 Therefore, whatever score they received will hopefully and most likely not be their best score.

-2. With that said, I wouldn’t suggest banking on those increases when considering colleges to visit until the improvement is seen and experienced.
+2. I wouldn’t suggest banking on those increases when considering colleges to visit until the improvement is seen and experienced.
 Adding more selective colleges to the student’s list after their scores increase is often much easier than going in the opposite direction.